pyrochlore/obsidian-tracker/examples/TestScalingAndPositioing.md

-# Test Scaling and Fitting
+# Test Scaling and Positioning
 ## Scaling the chart
 Scaling factor 0.5
 ``` tracker